wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 but short of one-to-one interviews, we believe this problem will never go away.

+Our second-biggest problem is long-term financial sustainability.
+The "host site covers costs" model allows us to offer more boot camps, but we still need to pay for the 2 full-time equivalent coordinating positions at the center of it all.
+Charging $40-50 per learner would do this, but as mentioned earlier, roughly one third of sites won't let us do this, and it seems unfair to charge some but not others.
+We are currently exploring other possibilities, including various forms of sponsorship.

-Our other big challenge is a longer-term issue.
+Our third big challenge is a longer-term issue.
 We believe we're helping scientists be more productive, but we're only just starting to do the long-term, quantitative follow-up needed to prove this.